oracle-samples/apiplatform-mgmtscripts-sample/README.md

 - Plan Entitlements
 - Plan Subscriptions

-> `usage:usage: exportallplans.py [-h] [-cf CONFIGFILE] [--destdir DESTDIR]This program exports all plans' metadata from APICS and persist them on the file system`
+> `usage: exportallplans.py [-h] [-cf CONFIGFILE] [--destdir DESTDIR]This program exports all plans' metadata from APICS and persist them on the file system`
 >
 > `optional arguments:`
 > `  -h, --help        show this help message and exit`